GLOBAL-MARKETS-Wall Street eases, dollar up on March Fed rate hike bets

 By Sinead Carew

-NEW YORK, March 2 Wall Street pulled back from Wednesday's records while the dollar strengthened on positive U.S. data and growing expectations the Federal Reserve will soon raise interest rates.
+NEW YORK, March 2 Wall Street fell as investors took a breather on Thursday after a record day, while the dollar strengthened on positive U.S. data and growing expectations the Federal Reserve will raise interest rates this month.

-Treasury yields also rose after Fed Governor Lael Brainard, the third official from the U.S. central bank to make a hawkish statement this week, said late Wednesday that an improving global economy and a solid U.S. recovery meant it would be "appropriate soon" to raise rates.
+Federal Reserve Governor Lael Brainard said late on Wednesday that an improving global economy and a solid U.S. recovery meant it would be "appropriate soon" to raise rates.

-Fed Chair Janet Yellen is set to speak on the economic outlook in Chicago on Friday in her last speech before the Fed's March 14-15 meeting.
+The comments followed hawkish statements from two central bankers earlier in the week.
+Fed Chair Janet Yellen is due to speak on the economic outlook in Chicago on Friday.

+On top of this, data showed the number of Americans filing for unemployment benefits fell to near a 44-year-low last week, pointing to further tightening of the labor market.

+"We’ve had this great run of data in the U.S. and the expectation on a March rate move has gone up,” Steven Englander, global head of foreign exchange strategy at Citigroup in New York.

-Federal funds futures prices suggest markets now see a 75-percent chance of a 25-basis-point rate hike in March, up from 66 percent on Wednesday and 35 percent on Tuesday, according to CME Group's FedWatch tool.
+Federal fund futures prices suggest markets now see a 75-percent chance of a 25 basis point hike in March up from 66 percent on Wednesday and from 35 percent on Tuesday, according to CME Group's FedWatch tool.

-The prospect of higher rates pushed equities down on Thursday, compounding the pressure after Wednesday's rally.

-"This is a recognition we went up too much yesterday," said Robert Phipps, a director at Per Stirling Capital Management in Austin, Texas, adding that the stock market is "overdue for a correction" because valuations are so high.

-MSCI's global stocks index was down 0.4 percent after touching an intraday record high.
+The FTSEurofirst 300 index rose 0.12 percent but MSCI's global stocks index was down 0.2 percent after touching another intraday record high.

+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.05 percent, while Japan's Nikkei closed up 0.9 percent, after hitting a 14-month high, as a weaker yen helped exporters.

 The dollar has strengthened even as many analysts see limited further gains for the currency due to worries about the impact of higher rates and a stronger dollar on global growth.

 In fixed income markets, U.S. Treasury yields pushed higher on the prospect of higher rates.
-U.S. 2-year yields hit their highest since August 2009 of 1.32 percent while the 3-year yield hit a nearly 11-week high of 1.598 percent.
-The 10-year note yield hit a more than two-week high of 2.50 percent.
+U.S. 2-year yields extended their climb and hit their highest since Aug 2009 of 1.32 percent while 3-year yield hit a nearly 11-week high of 1.598 percent.
+The 10-yr yield hit a 2-week high of 2.49 percent.

-Oil prices fell for a third consecutive day after a record build-up in U.S. crude inventories and data showing Russian oil production cuts have stalled.
-Brent crude fell 2.2 percent to $55.10 a barrel.
-U.S. crude was also down 2.2 percent at $52.66.
+Oil prices fell for a third consecutive day after a record build-up in U.S. crude inventories and data showing Russian oil production was unchanged last month.
+Brent crude fell 1.6 percent to $55.46 a barrel while U.S. crude was down 1.6 percent at $52.97.

-(Additional reporting by Karen Brettell and Samuel Forgione in New York, Nigel Stephenson, John Geddie, Dhara Ranasinghe and Christopher Johnson in London, and Hideyuki Sano in Tokyo; Editing by Nick Zieminski and James Dalgleish)
+(Additional reporting by Karen Brettell and Samuel Forgione in New York, Nigel Stephenson, John Geddie, Dhara Ranasinghe and Christopher Johnson in London, Hideyuki Sano in Tokyo; Editing by Hugh Lawson and Nick Zieminski)

 * Italian banks drag (Adds details and updates prices at close)